cycle/docs/query-builder/complex.md

 # Complex Queries
-You are able to use query builder to compose more complex queries and expression like conditions.
+You are able to use the query builder to compose more complex queries and expression like conditions.

 ## Expressions
 It is possible to inject custom SQL logic into the query using `Spiral\Database\Injection\Expression` object: